spinnaker/spinnaker.io/content/en/docs/reference/monitoring/index.md

 ---
-title: "Monitoring"
+title: 'Monitoring'
-linkTitle: "Monitoring"
+linkTitle: 'Monitoring'
 description: Reference documentation for the metrics reported by Spinnaker microservices
 ---

-This page is intended for operators who need to monitor the services but cannot use the monitoring-daemon.
 If you're looking on instructions for how to install or setup monitoring, checkout the [Enable Monitoring](/docs/setup/other_config/monitoring/) section in the [Spinnaker Setup Guide](/docs/setup/).

 ## Metrics overview